 PowerShell is a framework, or interface, developed by the Azure team that allows users to automate and control Windows Azure services.
-It is a command line utility that uses scripts or cmdlets to do operations like creating and managing storage accounts or Virtual Machines.
+It is a command line utility that uses scripts or cmdlets to create and manage storage accounts or Virtual Machines.

 This tutorial walks you through the basics of Azure PowerShell.

 Check out this Youtube video on Azure Course:

 Microsoft launched the Azure PowerShell Az module (previously AzureRM) for interacting with Azure in December 2018.
 It is compatible with PowerShell 5.1 on Windows and PowerShell 6. x and higher on all platforms, and it is also available in Azure Cloud Shell.